-- Identify the host name and IP address of the system that will host the DGE. - Review Using an Existing MySQL Database with a DGE (page 50) if you intend on using an existing MySQL database with your new DGE. - Review Disk Space Requirements for DGE Aggregation (page 50) for guidelines on sizing the disk space for your new DGE.
+- Ensure that the Traverse Web Application component is installed and operating correctly. - Identify the host name and IP address of the system that will host the DGE. - Review Using an Existing MySQL Database with a DGE (page 103) if you intend on using an existing MySQL database with your new DGE. - Review Disk Space Requirements for DGE Aggregation (page 103) for guidelines on sizing the disk space for your new DGE.